 \section{Introduction}

 Classical weighted shifts form an important class of operators, which is a rich source of examples in operator theory.
-The question of subnormality of this kind of operators was investigated in \cite{Sta1} in case of monotone weighted shifts and a construction of minimal normal extension was given.
-In \cite{GelWal1} there appeared another characterization of subnormal weighted shifts in terms of moments sequences (which was mentioned also in \cite{Hal2} as done formerly by Berger).
-In \cite{Ath1} the author answered the question of complete hyperexpansivity of weighted shifts on the occasion of introducing such class of operators -- the obtained characterization involves L\'evy-Khinchin representation of certain sequence.
-In \cite{JJS1} there have been introduced weighted shifts on directed trees.
-It is more general class of operators containing classical weighted shifts as well as their adjoints.
-In the same paper there appeared criteria on subnormality and complete hyperexpansivity of weighted shifts on trees with one branching point.
-These criteria -- as for usual weighted shifts -- translate notions of subnormality and complete hyperexpansivity into certain moment sequences, but this time negative moments are also involved.
-In \cite{Sta1} Stampfli initiated the research on subnormal completions of weighted shifts.
-Thanks to his construction of minimal normal extension of a subnormal monotone weighted shift he derived that for $ 0<\lambda_1<\lambda_2<\lambda_3 $ there exists a subnormal weighted shift with weights starting from $ (\lambda_{1},\lambda_{2}, \lambda_{3}) $.
-Moreover, he showed that such condition does not suffice if we take four weights.
-Nevertheless, in his work there appears quite simple condition for a sequence $ 0<\lambda_1<\lambda_2<\lambda_3<\lambda_4 $ to have a subnormal completion, namely
+In \cite{Sta1} the author investigated the subnormality of weighted shifts and gave the construction of a minimal normal extension of a subnormal weighted shift.
+In \cite{GelWal1} there appeared another characterization of subnormal weighted shifts in terms of moment sequences (the characterization was mentioned also in \cite{Hal2} as done formerly by Berger).
+In \cite{Ath1} the author investigated complete hyperexpansivity of weighted shifts on the occasion of introducing such a class of operators; the obtained characterization of completely hyperexpansive weighted shifts involves L\'evy-Khinchin representation of certain sequences.
+In \cite{JJS1} weighted shifts on directed trees have been introduced.
+It is a more general class of operators containing classical weighted shifts as well as their adjoints (cf. \cite[Remark 3.4.2]{JJS1}).
+In the same paper there appeared criteria on subnormality and complete hyperexpansivity of weighted shifts on trees with one branching point (cf. \cite[Theorems 6.2.1 and 7.2.1]{JJS1}).
+These criteria, as for classical weighted shifts, translate notions of subnormality and complete hyperexpansivity into certain moment sequences, but this time negative moments are also involved.
+In \cite{Sta1} Stampfli initiated research on subnormal completions of weighted shifts.
+Thanks to his construction of minimal normal extension of a subnormal weighted shift, he obtained that for $ 0<\lambda_1<\lambda_2<\lambda_3 $ there exists a subnormal weighted shift with weights starting from $ (\lambda_{1},\lambda_{2}, \lambda_{3}) $.
+Moreover, he showed that such a condition does not suffice if we take four weights.
+Nevertheless, in his paper there appears a quite simple condition for a sequence $ 0<\lambda_1<\lambda_2<\lambda_3<\lambda_4 $ to have a subnormal completion, namely